1jour1vin

 Saint-Emilion

-Saint Emilion, a must for gourmet meals
+Saint Emilion, a must for gourmet dining

 Saint Emilion wine and its grape varieties

 Saint-Emilion is nicknamed the "King of Wines" by the English.
 The AOC (appellation d'origine contrôlée) covers several communes around the medieval town of Saint-Emilion.
 The reputation of the Saint-Emilion vineyards has long since spread beyond our borders.
-Thanks to its exceptional character, it has even been listed by UNESCO as a World Heritage Site, a remarkable cultural landscape.
+Thanks to its exceptional character, it has even been listed by UNESCO as a World Heritage Site, as a remarkable cultural landscape.

-Saint Emilion and Saint Emilion grand cru
+Saint Emilion and Saint Emilion Grand Cru

 Characteristics of Saint Emilion